Desioo/BladeBuilder/README.md

 of a printable table and displaying detailed information for each order.
 BladeBuilder makes it easy to manage calculations and orders, resulting in time savings and improved work efficiency.

+Please note that the BladeBuilder project is still ongoing and I am continuously working on it.
+I believe that through further development and refinement of this tool, I will be able to introduce even more functionality and improvements to meet users' expectations.
+My commitment to this project is unwavering, and my goal is to deliver a complete, intuitive, and versatile tool that greatly facilitates the calculation process, order management, and enhances work efficiency.

 ## Features
 <li>Counting separators and knives
 <li>Printing results